armory/spinnaker-operator/doc/uninstalling.md

 # Uninstalling the Operator

-If Operator needs to be uninstalled or deleted, you can keep the Spinnaker deployments from being deleted in one of two ways: [replace Operator with Halyard](#replacing-the-operator-with-halyard) or [remove Operator ownership of Spinnaker resources](#removing-operator-ownership-of-spinnaker-resources).
+If Operator needs to be uninstalled or deleted, you can keep the Spinnaker deployments from being deleted in one of two ways: [replacing Operator with Halyard](#replacing-the-operator-with-halyard) or [removing Operator ownership of Spinnaker resources](#removing-operator-ownership-of-spinnaker-resources).

 ### Replacing Operator with Halyard